-WHAT ARE THE SET OF FACTORS THAT CONTRIBUTE TO SUCCESSFUL ADULT SECOND LANGUAGE LEARNING?
+WHAT ARE THE SET OF FACTORS THAT CONTRIBUTE TO PROFICIENT ADULT LANGUAGE LEARNING?

-Adult second language learning is arguably one of the most challenging and complex tasks for the adult mind.
-Indeed, adult learners often struggle when learning a second language, resulting in a great deal of variability in their learning outcomes, with some learners reaching favorable milestones in their second language learning experience while some others learners do not.
-Explaining the varying success in adult second language learning constitutes one of my main areas of interest.
-In my work, I investigate the role that learner-internal and learner-external factors play in adult second language development (specifically for grammar learning), as well as how those individual factors interact to achieve proficient bilingualism.
+Adult language learning is arguably one of the most challenging and complex tasks for the adult mind.
+Indeed, adults often struggle when learning a second language (L2) or reconnecting with their heritage language (HL), resulting in a great deal of variability in their learning trajectories and outcomes.
+In my work, I investigate the relative role that both learner-internal (i.e., linguistic, brain-based, (socio)cognitive) and external (i.e., environmental and learning contexts) play in understanding variability in L2/LH development, (grammatical) processing, and use as well as how those individual factors interact to achieve proficient adult bilingualism.

-A critical issue in bilingualism research is to examine the way two or more languages interact in the brain of bilinguals.
+A critical issue in L2/bilingualism research is understanding how two or more languages interact in the mind/brain of bilinguals.
 A substantial amount of research provides evidence that bilinguals' languages interact and influence each other despite constant processes that allow bilinguals to distinguish and use their languages separately.
 This constant interaction has been shown to result in changes to the linguistic and cognitive systems of bilinguals.
-Understanding the ways in which the (becoming) bilingual experience changes linguistic and cognitive function constitutes another of my areas of interest.
-In my work, I investigate cross-linguistic influence in both the grammatical and phonological domain, specifically from the second to the first language, and changes in cognitive abilities, specifically in the executive control domain, in heritage speakers and sequential bilinguals.
+Understanding the ways in which the adult mind/brain processes and uses multiple languages, as well as how the (becoming) bilingual experience impacts linguistic and (neuro)cognitive function using a variety of different experimental methods constitutes another way in which I address the overarching goal of my research program.

 CHARACTERIZING THE INHERENTLY DIVERSE AND DYNAMIC NATURE OF BILINGUALISM